 Our programme of work

-In light of the wide range and significance of the government’s actions to tackle the COVID-19 crisis, we intend to carry out a broad and varied programme of work.
+In light of the wide range and significance of the government’s actions to tackle the COVID-19 crisis, we are carrying out a broad and varied programme of work.

-We are looking at government preparedness for the pandemic, the spending on the direct health response and the wider emergency response.
-We are also looking at the measures aimed at protecting businesses and individuals from the economic impact.
+We have already looked at government preparedness for the pandemic, the spending on the direct health response and the wider emergency response.
+We also looked at the measures aimed at protecting businesses and individuals from the economic impact.

-We will prioritise our work on areas where we think there have been particular challenges and where we feel there is most to learn.
+We will continue to prioritise our work on areas where we think there have been particular challenges and where we feel there is most to learn.

 What were the government’s risk analysis, planning, and mitigation strategies before the pandemic.

 Our initial thoughts on what government can learn from its response to COVID-19.

 This guide helps committee members examine the impacts of COVID-19 on their organisations.